Our company formation agents in Turkey

 Resolution of setting up a branch office in Turkey

-The creation of a branch office in Turkey must be based on a resolution passed by the shareholders or by the directors of the parent company.
+The creation of a branch office in Turkey in 2021 must be based on a resolution passed by the shareholders or by the directors of the parent company.
 It is also good to know that foreign and local companies can operate through branches in Turkey, therefore, the resolution is passed based on the company’s internal rules.